 "I want to start a business selling women's clothes.
 The previous use of the premises was a book shop and it was approved by council.
 Do I need council approval?"

 Council approval is not required.

 "I want to start a business selling musical instruments.
-The previous use of the premises was a shoe shop but it was never approved by council and there is no record of any previous approvals for a shop.
-Do I need council approval?"
+The previous use of the premises was a shoe shop but it was never approved and there is no record of any previous approvals for the shop.
+Do I need approval?"

 "I want to start a business selling stationery and office products.
 The last approved use was a solicitor's office.
 Do I need council approval?"

 Approval is not usually required for a change of use from an office to a retail use.

 If your business is a cafe, take away good shop, restaurant, beauty salon or hair dressing salon, or involves skin penetration procedures you will need to get approval (unless taking over the operation of an existing business of the same nature that has already obtained approval).